vyperlang/vyper/docs/structure-of-a-contract.rst

 Unlike Solidity, Vyper generates a default function is one isn't found, in the form of a REVERT call.
 Note that this still `generates an exception <https://github.com/ethereum/wiki/wiki/Subtleties>`_ and thus will not succeed in receiving funds.

-Send calls to the contract give it a maximum stipend of 2300 gas, leaving not much room to perform other operations except basic logging.
+Ethereum specifies that the operations will be rolled back if the contract runs out of gas in execution. `send` calls to the contract come with a free stipend of 2300 gas, which does not leave much room to perform other operations except basic logging. **However**, if the sender includes a higher gas amount through a `call` instead of `send`, then more complex functionality can be run.

 The following operations will consume more gas than the 2300 gas stipend:

 - Writing to storage
 - Creating a contract